browserengineering/book/book/graphics.md

 ```

 Here, `self.scrolldown` is an *event handler*, a function that Tk will
-call whenever the down arrow key is pressed.
-That function is passed a
+call whenever the down arrow key is pressed.[^event-arg] All it needs
+to do is increment `y` and re-draw the canvas:

-*event object* as an argument, though scrolling down doesn't require
+[^event-arg]: `scrolldown` is passed a *event object* as an argument
+    by Tk, but sine scrolling down doesn't require any additional
+    information about the key press, besides the fact that it
-doing anything with that event object.
-It just needs to increment `y`
+    happened, `scrolldown` ignore that event object.
-and re-draw the canvas:

 ``` {.python}
 SCROLL_STEP = 100